 Coming From Neo4j

-If you’re coming from Neo4j, you already think in terms of relationships, traversals, and connected data.
+If you’re coming from Neo4j, you already understand how powerful graph databases can be for modeling relationships and traversing connected data.

 What Neo4j Gets Right